-Wedding budget breakdown: mason jar with coins for a wedding
+Wedding budget breakdown: glass jar with a "Wedding" tag

 You’re happily engaged and thrilled to start planning your nuptials.
 While fun tasks like ring shopping, cake tasting, and venue visits are easy to get excited about, most couples first need to settle on a wedding budget.
 It’s the first step in the planning process and it lays out a smooth path for making decisions down the road.